Everything You Need To Know About Getting From Calgary to Banff

-Greyhound ended all services in Alberta at the end of October, 2018, sorry.
+- Greyhound ended all services in Alberta at the end of October 2018.

 If you’ve got a large crew coming or you just want to drive around in a big ass bus there are several options.
 If you don’t need a big tour bus many of these companies also rent mini-shuttles and other transport vans better suited for traveling in the Rockies.

 If you’re into flagging down strangers and hoping into their vehicle, you’re in luck.
 There is a popular stretch of road along Highway 1 (Trans-Canada Highway) that hitchhikers regularly use to head west.
 You can get to this spot by taking the number 408 bus.
 Click here to see how to get there from downtown Calgary.
 The 408 will get you pretty close to where you’ll be thumbing.
 There’s also a convenience store and some fast food joints over there so you can pickup any supplies or food before you go.

 By the way, hitchhiking is illegal within the Calgary city limits.
 Don’t hitch hike .. within the city limits.

 This roadway by Valley Ridge literally had some dude hitchhiking in the street view.

 If you need to get back to Calgary from Banff go the same route as you took to get there, along Highway 1 aka the Trans-Canada Highway.